geofflamrock/stack/README.md

 In order to use `stack` you'll need the following:

 - The `git` CLI installed, added to your path and configured to access your repository.
-- The `gh` CLI installed, added to your path and authenticated if you want to use some of the GitHub integration points.
+- (optional) The `gh` CLI installed, added to your path and authenticated if you want to use some of the GitHub integration points.

 ### Installing `stack`

-To install stack download the relevant binary for your OS from the latest GitHub release, unarchive it and (optionally) add `stack` to your path.
+To install stack download the relevant binary for your OS from the [latest GitHub release](https://github.com/geofflamrock/stack/releases), unarchive it and (optionally) add `stack` to your path.

 Run `stack` to get a list of the available commands.